twilbur1997/twilbur1997/README.md

 - 👋 Hi, I’m @twilbur1997
 - 👀 I’m interested in Machine Learning and AI, mostly architecting on AWS
-- 🌱 I’m currently learning how to cook spare ribs, short ribs, and korean BBQ ribs - life's not all about coding!
+- 🌱 I’m currently learning how to find a better team to build amazing things with!
-- 💞️ I’m looking to collaborate on something you want to learn, whether AWS, command line, web scraping, or something else
+- 💞️ I’m looking to collaborate on a quick curiousity that turns into a passion project
-- 📫 How to reach me: wilburtw@amazon.com
+- 📫 How to reach me: wilburtw@amazon.com or twilbur@umich.edu

 <!---
 twilbur1997/twilbur1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.